 Sue: Am I supposed to feel sorry for it?

-As the episode begins, Sue is drawn to the music of Dudley Simpson like a moth to a flame.
-If moths really hated flames, that is.
+Sue is drawn to the music of Dudley Simpson like a moth to a flame.
+If moths hated flames, that is.

-Sue: The music is very weird again this week.
-That wailing voice would be fine if this was a ghost story, but I’m guessing that it isn’t.
-It isn’t, is it?
+Sue: The music is very weird again.
+That wailing voice would be all right if this was a ghost story, but I bet it bloody isn’t.

-Sue: I bet Hermack is constantly cutting his ear lobes on his collar.
+Sue: I bet Hermack constantly cuts his ear lobes on that stupid collar of his.
 What a terrible design.
-And those key rings that hang in front of their genitals – whose idea was that?
+And those key rings dangling in front of their genitals – whose idea was that?

-And then Technician Penn’s face rings a very large bell.
+Technician Penn’s face rings an extremely large bell.

 Me: Yes, it’s George Layton.
 He’s been in loads of stuff.
-You probably know him best as Solly from It Ain’t Half Hot Mum and the Doctor sitcoms, of course (Doctor at Large, Doctor in Charge etc).
+You probably know him as Solly from It Ain’t Half Hot Mum.
+Oh, and the Doctor sitcoms, of course – Doctor at Large, Doctor in Charge etc.

-Sue: He did Doctor Who so he could complete the set.
+Sue: He probably did Doctor Who so he could complete the set.

-And then – and nothing can really prepare you for this – Milo Clancy turns up.
+And then – and nothing can really prepare you for this – Milo Clancey turns up.

 Sue: It’s Stalin!

-Me: Yes, it’s Joseph Stalin meets Han Solo.
+Me: It’s Joseph Stalin meets Han Solo.
 It’s an interesting amalgamation.
 For the first three minutes.

 Sue: Surely it’s Stalin meets Elmer Fudd?
 What on earth is he doing dressed like that?

-Me: I didn’t hear you complaining when Nathan Fillion did this.
+Me: I didn’t hear you complaining when Nathan Fillion dressed like that.

 Sue: What is that ****ing accent?

 Sue: I refuse to accept that somebody actually wrote this dialogue.
-They are just making it up now.
+They’re just making it up.

-Sue breathes a huge sigh of relief.
+Sue breathes a huge sigh of relief when Milo finally leaves.

-Sue: I don’t mind a bit of light relief now and then, but that went on forever.
+Sue: I don’t mind a bit of light relief now and again, but that seemed to go on forever.

-Me: Don’t worry, it’s not as if they are stupid enough to make him a lead character in this story.
+Me: Don’t worry, it’s not as if they’re stupid enough to make him a lead character in this story, or anything.

 In the remains of the exploded beacon, the Doctor and his companions seem to be doing just fine.
 But when a face suddenly appears on a monitor screen, Sue gasps in terror.

 Sue: Oh no!
 It’s the Cybermen!